Skip to main content

 Getting Started Checklist

-• Create a forge.yaml file in your project root
+• Create an AGENTS.md file in your project root

 • Test with a small feature implementation